Only available for.

 Component represented by an Onshape model created from simple shape data in the ECAD file icon - The component is represented in Onshape by a model that was automatically created from the simple shape data in the ECAD file.

-Component represented by an alternate Onshape model, without graphical data created yet icon - The component is represented in Onshape by a custom Onshape part chosen by a user.
-However, graphical data hasn't been created for this component yet, so it won't currently be shown in the PCB Studio preview image.
+Component represented by an alternate Onshape model, without graphical data created yet icon - The component is represented in Onshape by a custom Onshape part selected by a user.

 To view (and edit) component mappings: